MicrosoftDocs/quantum-docs-pr/articles/user-guide/libraries/additional-libraries.md

 dotnet add package Microsoft.Quantum.Numerics
 ```

-**Visual Studio >=2019:** If you are using Visual Studio 2019 or later, you can add additional Q# packages using the NuGet Package Manager.
+**Visual Studio:** If you are using Visual Studio 2019 or later, you can add additional Q# packages using the NuGet Package Manager.
 To load a package:
 1. With a project open in Visual Studio, select **Manage NuGet Packages...** from the **Project** menu.